CossackPyra/XtremePush_Android/readme.md

 ##Preriqusites

 1. Create a project on XtremePush Dashboard.<br />
-2. Download the [latest version](https://github.com/xtremepush/XtremePush_Android/archive/master.zip) or clone the library as a submodule from [Github](https://github.com/xtremepush/XtremePush_Android).
-3. Register a project on [Google Developers Console](https://cloud.google.com/console/project).
+2. Register a project on [Google Developers Console](https://cloud.google.com/console/project).
 Please, copy your Project Number from the top of the page.<br />
-	3.1.
+2.1.
 From APIs & auth page under you project settings on Google Developer Console enable Google Cloud Messaging for Android.<br />
-	3.2.
+2.2.
 Navigate to Credentials page within APIs and auth on Developer Console.
 Click Create New Key -> Select Server Key.
 Copy API Key you received on this page.
 Navigate to application setting on XtremePush Dashboard -> Go to Application Keys and enable Android.
 Paste the API Key you received from Google Developer Console into the Android application key field.<br />

 ##How to include the library
 ==========================